sankalp-rajeev/Smriti/docs/current_status.md

 3. If filming RealGemma, sideload the model outside git and verify Offline Proof shows submission mode active before recording.
 4. Smoke-test Urgent Protocol Lookup in airplane mode and verify lookup-only activity does not change Summary or Community Panel counts.
 5. Improve offline speech setup guidance and device diagnostics.
-6. Revisit direct Gemma 4 audio only if LiteRT-LM exposes or documents a usable preprocessing and prompt-template path.
+6. Revisit Gemma audio only if app-facing microphone integration into the editable transcript is the next priority.
 7. Keep the paper-note scan flow limited to synthetic/demo paper notes and CHW-reviewed data entry.

 ## What Is Real